Peter Mayhew

 Peter William Mayhew (19 May 1944 – 30 April 2019) was a British-American actor.
 He was best known for portraying Chewbacca in the Star Wars film series.
 He played the character in all of his live-action appearances from the 1977 original to 2015's The Force Awakens before his retirement from the role.
+He also voiced the character in Star Wars: The Clone Wars and portrayed him in some non-canon television shows including The Muppet Show.

 Early life

 Peter Mayhew was born on 19 May 1944, in Barnes, Surrey.
 At the age of 8, he was diagnosed with gigantism.
-Some news outlets have mistakenly reported that he either "[did] not have gigantism" or that he had Marfan syndrome.
+Mayhew also had a genetic tissue disorder called Marfan syndrome.
 His peak height was 7 ft 3 in.

 Career

 Early work

 Mayhew gained his first acting job when the producers of Sinbad and the Eye of the Tiger (1977) discovered him from a photograph in a newspaper article about men with large feet, and cast him in the role of the Minoton.